42ways/onion-architecture-blueprint/README.md

 Please refer to this actual source of truth regarding the current dependencies, since this README might be out of date.

+### Domain functionality

+Our example domains are simplified insurance contracts and people with addresses and bank accounts.

+For the later we use the library [iban4j.org](https://github.com/arturmkrtchyan/iban4j) to validate and create iban and bic objects.

 ### Annotations and libraries

 The project uses JPA for persistence (only in the infrastructure layer),